-\\ Students must supply their own jump drive, pay a one time fee of \$4 for printing, and pay for a subscription to the Adobe Creative Cloud - the newest version of Adobe Photoshop and Adobe Illustrator - for the duration of the course.
+Students must pay a one time fee of \$15.00 for printing, and pay for a subscription to the Adobe Creative Cloud - the newest version of Adobe Photoshop and Adobe Illustrator - for the duration of the course.
 The estimated cost of the Adobe Creative Cloud subscription is 19.99 monthly or \$240.00 for a year.